g33klaura/bamazon/README.md

 ## Concept

-Lorem ipsum
+A command-line storefront application integrating a MySQL database to track and update stock quantities of available products.
+Friendly messages alert the customer key information about their transactions.

 ## Technologies Used

-MySQL, Node.js, JavaScript, and the packages MySQL, Colors.js & CLI-Table
+MySQL, Node.js, JavaScript, and the packages NPM MySQL, Inquirer, Colors.js & CLI-Table

 ## Key Features

-* Thing 1
+- Check for sufficient stock level before completing purchase process
+- Table view of products for sale

 <hr/>